• Skip to primary navigation

 Pörkölt or porkolt is another typical, authentic Hungarian stew, which is also very common in Romania, especially in Transylvania.
 Another dish I have been eating all my life, although my grandmother never actually called it porkolt, she would call it “tocana de porc” - pork stew or even goulash.

-• This recipe can be made with beef or pork, however I make it with pork most of the times, because that is the way my grandmother always cooked it.
-You can use the neck or leg of pork, cut into cubes.
+Meat: This recipe can be made with beef or pork.
+However, I make it with pork most of the time because that is the way my grandmother always cooked it.
+You can use the neck or leg of pork cut into cubes.

-• Good quality Hungarian sweet paprika powder is very important as well, make sure you buy the best you can afford, really cheap one just won’t do, I have made that experience myself.
+Spices: Good quality Hungarian sweet paprika powder (the Amazon affiliate link opens in a new tab) is very important as well; make sure you buy the best you can afford; a really cheap one just won’t do.
+I have had that experience myself.

 How to make Hungarian pork stew?

-• Fry the onions until golden.
-Stir in paprika powder.
+• Step #1: Thinly slice the quartered onions and cook them until golden.
+Add paprika powder.

-• Pour about 250 ml/ 1 cup hot water, the meat should be barely covered in water.
-Add some salt and pepper as well.
-Stir well and cover.
+• Step #3: Add hot water; the meat should be barely covered in water.
+Add some salt and pepper.

-• Simmer for about 1 hour and 15 minutes, stirring regularly.
-Check a few times, the dish should not become too dry and catch at the bottom of the pan.
-Add more hot water if necessary, but no more than 50 – 60 ml/ ¼ cup at a time.
+• Step #4: Simmer for about 1 hour and 15 minutes, stirring regularly.
+Add more hot water if necessary, but no more than ¼ cup/ 60 ml at a time.

-• After this time check the meat, it should be very tender.
-The onions should be “melted” or dissolved, you should not be able to recognize their form anymore.
+Tip: After this time, check the meat; it should be very tender.
+The onions should be “melted” or dissolved; you should not be able to recognize their form anymore.
 If the meat is not perfectly tender and the onions can still be seen and felt in the mouth, continue cooking the pörkölt for another 15 minutes, then check again.

 Store and reheat